Lonmin turns a corner as production bounces back

 Spot platinum prices are on track for their biggest monthly rise in a year, outperforming other precious metals like gold and silver as an increasingly optimistic view of the global economy favours industrial metals.
 But they remain more than 25 percent below their 2008 peak.

-(Additional reporting by Jan Harvey; Editing by Jane Merriman and Mark Potter)
+(Additional reporting by Jan Harvey; Editing by Brenda Goh and Jane Merriman)

 LONDON Sainsbury's , Britain's second largest supermarket group, is to cut up to 400 jobs in a restructuring of its store operations, it said on Friday.